Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Safety.
 Make sure the bank offers the standard safety features expected on a checking account, such as multi-factor authentication, secure messaging, data encryption and FDIC insurance for up to $250,000.

-What are the pros and cons of interest-bearing checking accounts?
+Pros and cons of interest-bearing checking accounts

 Pros